Ireland 2023

 • Please indicate special dietary needs when you register.

-• Pay $500 by February 1 to save a space and make two payments of $1325 each by March 1 and April 1, 2023.
+Pay $500 by February 1, 2025 to save a space and make two payments of $1450 each by March 1 and April 1, 2025.

-Program fees will be refunded on or before March 11, 2023, in full minus a $300 administration fee.
-There will be NO REFUNDS for cancellations after March 11.
-There are no exceptions to this policy.
 We understand that emergencies of all nature do arise, however there are no exceptions to our cancellation policy.
 We strongly urge you to purchase trip insurance to cover you for this possibility.